wpendl99/.github/profile/essentials/startUp/startUp.md

 Immediately start thinking about what you would like to build.
 What you do for your start up application is completely up to you.
 So make it something that is interesting to you.
 It doesn't have to be complex.
 In fact **simple is usually better**.
 Dream big, but pick a very small minimal viable product for your start up application.

+## Deliverables

-You will turn in five milestone versions of your start up application.
+You will turn in five deliverable versions of your start up application.

 1. Design
 1. HTML and CSS